dailybruin/training/week1/tools.md

 ### Package Manager
 A [package manager](https://en.wikipedia.org/wiki/Package_manager) is a program that manages the installation, updates, and deletion of other programs.
 It will make your life a lot easier.

-Note that "package" in this case refers to a computer program (such as [Node](https://nodejs.org/en/)), not an Atom extension as mentioned in the previous section.
+Note that "package" in this case refers to a computer program, not an Atom extension as mentioned in the previous section.

 On Windows, the most popular package manager is called [Chocolatey](https://chocolatey.org).
 On macOS, the package manager most commonly used is [Homebrew](https://brew.sh).
 They're pretty similar, so download the appropriate one for your system.